paulvu2023/Binary-Search-Tree-Visualizer/README.md

 - **Rebalance Tree**: One-click tree rebalancing.

 This project challenged me to explore the difficulties of using recursion and led me to a much deeper understanding of both Binary Search Trees and recursion.
+At the beginning of the project, it took me a ton of effort and time to solve simple recursion problems, but towards the end, I learned to write recursive functions intuitively.